sproogen/itsgoingto.be/README.md

 The React app can be found at app/Resources/client.
 This can been loaded through symfony for developing or compiled into the web folder for prodcution builds.

+There are a number of number of NPM scripts that can be run from the project root.

 API
 -------------
 Retrieve Questions: [```GET /api/questions```](#retrieve-questions)